 In addition, Japanese numbers are very good hiragana practice.
 If you practice by writing them in a notebook, you can learn both hiragana and numbers.
 If you are not familiar with the Japanese character, try using a Japanese practice notebook.

 ▲The link will take you to the Amazon product link.

 I agree that the Japanese counter is complicated.
 Depending on what is counted, the counter changes, and the pronunciation changes.

 So,my advice is to start with what you use in your daily life and get used to it.
 Of course, if you are aiming for the JLPT, you will need to memorize this because it is a common question.

 10 Basic counter for Beginners

 This article mainly describes the counters, and a useful PDF is available for download.

 Here, you can talk about your schedule and ask about it in Japanese.

 Days of months in Japanese : Figure out Japanese calendar

-Additionaly, you can learn months in Japanese, date and day in this airticle.
+Additionally, you can learn months in Japanese, dates, and days in this article.